 - It was recommended by a close friend of mine

-- Mike speaks to those of us working with budget home recording studios.
+- Mike (the author) speaks to those of us working with budget home recording studios.

-The Author (Mike Senior) goes into great detail about monitors and sound treatment.
-This was boring at 1st, but I now understand why.
+Mike Senior goes into great detail about monitors and sound treatment.
+This was boring at 1st, but I now understand why it’s important to understand.
 How can you expect to achieve a good mix if you can’t hear everything properly?